kagisearch/kagi-docs/docs/kagi/features/lenses.md

 The following lenses need to be activated from the [Lenses](https://kagi.com/settings?p=lenses) settings.

-- **Non-commercial**: results that favor noncommercial domains and topics.
+- **Small Web**: results that favor noncommercial domains and topics.
 - **Recipes**: common sense recipes from sites with no ads.

 ## Lens Example